Jubatian/rrpge-spec/specs/vid_arch.rst

            Video signal

-A display line is 640 x 4 bit pixels or 320 x 8 bit pixels depending on the display mode, taking 80 x 32 bit Video RAM cells.
+A display line is 640 x 4 bit pixels, taking 80 x 32 bit Video RAM cells.
 One buffer in the Line double buffer accordingly is capable to hold 80 x 32 bits of data, while it's cells may have a 7 bit address.
 The cells addressable with these address bits (cells 80 - 127) do not contribute to the Video signal, and so they may not be implemented.

-The buffers are typically flipped when advancing a line, that is every 400 main clock cycles.
-The display generator supports a doubly scanned mode when the buffers are only flipped after every second line.
+The filling of the render side starts in line -2 (2 lines before the first display line), then a buffer flip happens on advancing to line 0.
+Subsequently buffer flips happen either every second line or every line depending on the double scanning setting, render accesses to the PRAM happening between line -2 and line 398 inclusive (401 lines).

-The Render side also contains a reset circuity which can reset the state of all cells to a given initial value in a single clock.
+The Render side also contains a reset circuity which can reset the state of all cells to a given initial value (background pattern) in a single clock.

 Due to this architecture the Line renderer is free to build up the following display line in any order as long as it fits in the line's cycle budget.